MIDSUMMER MEMOIR

 We accept Venmo, Zelle, Canadian e-transfers, US checks, PayPal and credit cards via PayPal.

-If you’d like to pay in two installments, due March 30 and April 20, email us through the contact form.
+If you’d like to pay in two installments, due June 7 and July 7, email us through the contact form.

 For Canadians, we give a discount on the exchange rate for payments made via Interac/eTransfer.
 Contact us for details.